CodeWithAgam/Conversion-Calculator/README.md

      4. Surface Area
      5. Curved Surface Area
      6. Area of 4 walls
+     7. Simple Interest

-All the shapes covered in the function are listed below:
+All the shapes covered in the calculators are listed below:

      1. Square - Perimeter/Area/Volume
      2. Rectangle - Perimeter/Area/Volume